 Our ADVANCEMENT MODEL

 LSA Advancement integrates the college's fundraising and marketing and communications operations on one team.
 This model enables a well-supported and coordinated approach to engage with all of the college’s audiences, both internal and external, from students and faculty to alumni and donors, prospective students, the media, and beyond.
 Explore more about our services or take a look at our organizational chart.

-Due to current COVID-19 recommendations, we are working remotely, while developing a plan for returning to the office safely in some capacity.
-We have a lovely office space right on Main Street in the heart of Ann Arbor.
+We have a lovely office space at 101 N. Main Street in the heart of Ann Arbor, Michigan.
 Employees enjoy the open concept layout with plenty of rooms to collaborate and meet in groups.
 Our balconies provide a space to get outside and enjoy the fresh air with a view of the city.
 Our office is a short walk from the main University of Michigan campus where we will often travel for meetings with other campus partners and students.

 LSA Advancement is proud to be a sustainable office and has reached silver level certification!

 - Our department saves plastic, and takes them to drop boxes for the Plastic Pollution Solution initiative.

 - Staff leave lights off in certain areas when not needed.

 - Electronic documents are used rather than printing when possible.